org-testing/gpio_lib_c/README.md

   If you want to build it by gcc directly, you need to add flag -DASUS_TINKER.

 # usage
+  cd gpio\
+  gpio readall

 # troubleshooting
   If you meet ssl issue as below "fatal: unable to access 'https://github.com/org-testing/gpio_lib_c.git/': server certificate verification failed.
-CAfile: /etc/ssl/certs/ca-certificates.crt CRLfile: none"\
+CAfile: /etc/ssl/certs/ca-certificates.crt CRLfile: none"

   short-term solution is export GIT_SSL_NO_VERIFY=1.
+# more information
+  You can refer to URL.